BirchKwok/lynsedb/docs/tutorials/rag_workflow.md

 - Pick an embedding model and record its dimension and metric.
 - Normalize vectors if your metric strategy requires it.
-- Use one stable integer ID per chunk.
+- Use one stable public string or integer ID per chunk.
 - Store source metadata needed for filtering and citations.
 - Use `where` for tenant, permission, language, source, and freshness filters.
 - Start with `FLAT-COS` or `FLAT-L2` as a baseline.